Markov Blanket Density and Free Energy Minimization: The Space as a Continuous Gradient of Markov Blanket Strengths

 \section{The Space as a Continuous Gradient of Markov Blanket Strengths}

-In this section I introduce the central philosophical thesis of this paper.
-In the following one I develop a formal demonstration.
+In this section we introduce the central philosophical thesis of this paper.
+In the following one we develop a formal demonstration.
 It all stems from a rather naive and abstract question: \textit{What would a space be like if every point were composed of internal and external states, i.e. had a Markov blanket?
 And how would an agent with a blanket of their own move in this space?}

 Free energy minimization is generally described in temporal terms: “Strictly speaking, free energy is only ever minimized diachronically—that is, over some discrete time span—as a process” \cite{2}.
 What role does space play in this process?
 The space through which an active inference agent moves is not an empty or uniform container—it is instead a structure composed by nested Markov blankets: “[...] we should be able to describe the universe in terms of Markov blankets of Markov blankets—and Markov blankets all the way up, and all the way down” \cite{2}.
 The key issue is how we conceptualize Markov blankets and the statistical boundaries they define.